Layston is proud to say that we are an ECO – SCHOOL

-Because we are all Eco-Warriors, we have a small group of children called Eco reps who meet once every half term to think Eco!
+Because we are all Eco-Warriors, we have a small group of children called Eco reps who meet once every half term to think Eco.
 We meet to talk about all the good eco-friendly things we do and have seen others do and decide on whether we could do anything even better.
 After our meetings we talk to our classes about any decisions we make and ask for their opinions.
-The Eco’s Reps next big project is to raise money for a new recycle station because we want to keep recycling but want it to be even more fun so adults in school will help us buy them and decide how to use them best.
-This year the eco reps decided it was time for fewer paper letters to be sent home to our parents especially as sometimes we lose them.
-Because of this we asked Mrs Bloomfield to send letters home through email.
-She agreed and it’s worked out great!
-(Plus we don’t get in trouble for losing them anymore!)
+The Eco Reps’ next big project is to start working on the green tree schools award, where we will be joining more than 12,000 schools taking action to help the environment.

 Which adults help our school in being Eco friendly?

 All adults in school help Layston be eco-friendly because they are all told that we have to recycle and look after the school grounds but some adults help us make better decisions.
 These adults make up the eco committee.
 They are:

 * Miss Moss is our schools eco-leader.
 She meets with us eco reps every half term to see what we are doing and what we can do better.